|The Lost Tomb of Jesus:

 But not to be deterred, "The Lost Tomb of Jesus" calculates the probability that this collection of names could be together in the grave.
 Then they compare this to the known family members of Jesus of Nazareth and calculate the odds as 600 to 1 that the tomb is that of Jesus.
 However, Chris Rosebrough of Extreme Theology has taken a closer look at the statistical analysis.
 He argues that the calculations were extremely overstated by many orders of magnitude.

-is the son of "Joseph" (or "Jose" if this is Jesus'
+the son of "Joseph" (or "Jose" if this is Jesus' father's

-father's nickname) and that he had a son named "Judah."
+nickname) and that he had a son named "Judah."
+The DNA does

-Testament (see bottom half of chart at right).
-As we have said, several ossuaries
+bottom half of chart at right).
+As we have said, several

 It turns out that the DNA evidence shows very little and a faulty statistical comparison to Jesus' family cannot be maintained.
 But many viewers may be unable to ascertain this.
 "DNA" and "statistical analyses" carry an air of near factual certainty.
 But their reputation is not very helpful on this occasion.
 So what do they show?
 How are they useful?
 What do they evidence?
 Almost nothing!
 This new "evidence" does not realistically threaten the conclusion that Jesus of Nazareth was crucified, died, was buried, or rose by God's power, and appeared to his followers.